 movie.
 The zombie fighter rises from the laboratory. . .
 You’re not holding out much hope here, Doc.”

 the only hope you’ve got to preserve your life.”

 a corpse for that long?”

-the Cryonic Foundation technicians will pack you in ice and water until the preservation process is started.
-Then they replace
+dead, the Cryonic Foundation technicians will pack you in ice and water until the preservation process is started.
+Then they

-your blood with cryoprotectant chemicals, like antifreeze, and slowly lower your body temperature until they can store you
+replace your blood with cryoprotectant chemicals, like antifreeze, and slowly lower your body temperature until they can store

 you’ll be revived, your tumor cured, and you’ll be able to live out your life.”

 pretty damn radical.”